 - our Research Students Centre or other QUT student centre

 - an authorised QUT representative or agent.

 If the documents are in a language other than English, you must also provide an official English translation.

-Once you have accepted your offer we will then issue you with your confirmation of enrolment (CoE).
-Use your CoE to apply for your student visa through the Department of Immigration and Border Protection (DIBP).
+Once you have accepted your offer, we will issue you with your confirmation of enrolment (CoE).
+Use your CoE to apply for your student visa.
 Your QUT agent representative can assist with your visa application process.

-Make your visa application online through the application system ImmiAccount after you have gathered the documents to support your application.
-The Department of Immigration and Border Protection website provides information on the evidence you need to accompany your application.
+Apply for your visa online through ImmiAccount.
+The Department of Immigration and Border Protection website provides information on the evidence you need to support your application.

 If you are bringing your children to Australia, you must provide evidence that you are making arrangements for them to attend school while in Australia.